oucs-teaching/cosc349-labs/lab06.md

 mysqld  3966 mysql   29u  IPv4  23688      0t0  TCP *:mysql (LISTEN)
 ```

-The command `lsof` lists open files, but has the `-i` option to look for open Internet ports instead.
+The command `lsof` normally lists open files, but has the `-i` option to look for open Internet ports instead.
 (The `-n` option just speeds things up a bit by requesting `lsof` not to look up the DNS names of IP addresses.)
 We've asked it to search for any address open on the MySQL port, which is numerically 3306 (So `sudo lsof -i :3306` should produce the same output, and the `-P` option would lead `lsof` to tell you the port number in the output instead of the named port number).

 So at this point it seems that MySQL is running, and that it's open to receive traffic from the Internet (the `*` within `*:mysql`).